Java Design Patterns – Top Interview Questions

 Iterator Provides a way to access elements sequentially.

-Purpose: This Singleton Pattern Ensure a class has only one object and provides a global access of this in the entire project or application.
-This pattern allows global access to a single shared object.
+Purpose: The Singleton Pattern ensures a class has only one instance and provides a global point of access to it throughout the entire application.
+This pattern is one of the most commonly asked Java design patterns in interviews.

 Real-Life Example: